gregra81/connect-chaotic-response/README.md

 The `chaoticResponse` constructor accepts an optional object with these options:

 * `mode` - As explained above.
 Supports optimistic, pessimistic, timeout, failure
-* `timeout` - The timeout in miliseconds for timed out responses
+* `timeout` - The timeout in milliseconds for timed out responses
 * `customMode` - Enables to create a personal chaotic mode that consists of any (allowed) http responses and their related weights. `customMode` accepts an object of two arrays: `responses` and `weights` that represent the desired mix of the server's flaky behaviour.
 For a the full list of allowed http codes see [the responses list](../blob/master/lib/responses.js).
 If the `customMode` option is provided together with the `mode` option, Chaotic will ignore the `mode` option and use the `customMode` behaviour.

 An example of using `customMode` + changing default timeout: